 It was still dark as we waited for the valet to bring the Jeep (Wailea problems), but by the time we got to the check in site, the sky was starting to lighten up.
 To set your expectations, this tour is called the “Sunrise” Deluxe Snorkel because of the time of day, but don’t expect to see a dramatic sunrise.
 Since the sun rises in the east and Haleakala looms high between there and Wailea, you won’t actually see the sunrise, it just won’t be dark anymore.

 The check in site is easy to find with the directions in the confirmation email.
-It’s a small gravel parking lot (currently a lot of construction going on as the previous Makena Beach Resort is being turned into a private vacation club, but it’s a short walk from the check in site (water and coffee provided) to the beach were the catamaran loads.
+It’s a small gravel parking lot (currently a lot of construction going on as the previous Makena Beach Resort is being turned into a private vacation club, but it’s a short walk from the check in site (water and coffee provided) to the beach where the catamaran loads.

 This is another fun part of going with Kai Kanani.
 The catamaran loads from the beach instead of a dock.
 It’s a little wet (I’d suggest taking off your shorts and holding your bag up a bit), but the instructions are clear and it only took them a few minutes to get us all on the boat.
 I will say that I wasn’t looking forward to getting wet so early in the morning.
 The sand felt COLD on my feet as we waited on the beach to load, but as soon as I felt the water it was actually really warm and it wasn’t even shocking when I got in to snorkel about 7 AM.